BerkeleyLab/upcxx/INSTALL.md

     - PrgEnv-intel with intel/2023.1.0 (or later) loaded.

 * NOT officially supported:
-    - Apple macOS/aarch64 (aka "Apple M1" and "Apple Silicon")
-      Testing on this platform with both Xcode and Free Software Foundation g++ show functionally complete and correct operation.
-      Nothing platform-specific has been implemented for the mix of "performance" and "efficiency" cores, meaning performance could be highly variable.
-      At this time we consider it premature to list this platform as "supported", and the `configure` script will issue a warning.
     - Vendor-specific `clang++` or `g++` variants.
       At least Arm Ltd. provides compilers based on their own modifications to Clang/LLVM.
 Similarly, at least Arm Ltd. and IBM provide forks of `g++`.